Getting Lucky

 The Next Insanely Great Thing, Wired, February, 1996

-To create What-Luck we need to understand our unique collection of skills, both individually and collectively, then explore the ways they complement each other and combine to create something new.
+To create what I call What-Luck we need to understand our unique collection of skills, both individually and collectively, then explore the ways they complement each other and combine to create something new.

 Why-Luck